eecs280staff/tutorials/docs/setup_eecs281.md

 ...
 ```

-Edit these three lines in the Makefile.
+Edit these lines in the Makefile.
 Your values might be different, check the project spec for required file names.
 ```make
 UNIQNAME = not_awdeorio
 # ...